 Carol Gray-Kelley, LCPC, received her Master’s Degree in Clinical Counseling Psychology in 1996 from Cambridge College in Boston.
 She has over fifteen years of clinical experience with children, families, individuals, and couples.
 Her therapeutic approach blends CBT, mindfulness, bio-feedback, client-centered, motivational, and strengths based therapies.
 She is especially interested in and draws upon her training in the biology of trauma and addictive behaviors.
 Carol started her counseling career working 11 years in an agency setting, specializing in children and family issues.
 Experience with attachment, adoption, and generational patterns has increased her appreciation for the development of the Self and the history each of us brings to our present stage of growth in the life cycle.
 Over the last six years, Carol has worked in private practice and studied holistic healing modalities.
 She is part of Turn the Tide network, a Portland-based network of clinicians who donate their time in a pay-it-forward model.
 More information available at www.turnthetidemaine.org.
 Areas of concentration include eating disorders, trauma, identity and self esteem obstacles, life transitions, existential challenges, and goal setting.
 Creating relationship with, and assisting each client in the way that makes sense to him or her is Carol's passion and honor.

 Karen Repasky, a 1992 graduate of Boston College, is a Licensed Clinical Social Worker (LCSW) in the State of Maine.
 Her practice philosophy is based on responding to the person, couple, family or group with compassion, integrity, and respect.
 She works with her clients in a therapeutic relationship that enables them to work together toward a plan of change.
 Karen believes that clients are complex, unique individuals who have the right to share their views, worries, fears, hopes, and dreams from their life experience within the therapeutic relationship so they can create a life that is richer in relationship within themselves and with others.
 Based on her professional experience with differing faiths, Karen welcomes the integration of the client’s spiritual beliefs into the therapeutic work.
-Karen works with a range of ages, from late latency age youth to elders.
-Her past 30 years of practice experience has included serving individuals with developmental delays, complex trauma, secondary trauma, grief and loss, co-occurring disorders, substance use and dependency, anxiety, depression and mood disorders, obsessive compulsive disorders and adoption and attachment issues.
+Karen serves adults 18-75 years old.
+Her practice experience has included serving individuals with developmental delays, complex trauma, secondary trauma, grief and loss, co-occurring disorders, substance use and dependency, anxiety, depression and mood disorders, obsessive compulsive disorders and adoption and attachment issues.
 She also works with caregivers and relatives affected by others with mental health or developmental delays.
 Karen utilizes a variety of modalities depending on the client’s therapeutic needs.
 They include, but are not limited to, relational narrative work, CBT, trauma-focused CBT, social scripting, and psychodynamic couples and family work.
 Karen also offers individual and group supervision for other practicing behavioral health professionals.

 Dr. Melissa Rosenberg holds a BA in Psychology with a minor in Theatre from the University of Maine, an MA in Clinical Mental Health Counseling from the University of Southern Maine (USM) and a PhD in Counselor Education from the University of Maine.
 Dr. Rosenberg is a Licensed Clinical Professional Counselor (LCPC) and a Nationally Certified Counselor (NCC).
 She has provided clinical counseling services at USM’s Gorham and Portland counseling centers; at Acadia Hospital in Bangor in the Intensive Out-Patient Program; at Community Counseling Center in Portland on the Family Intervention and Response Support Team (FIRST); and at Providence Service Corporation in the Virtual Residence Program, supporting children, caregivers and families.